karripar/personal-project-s25/readme.md

 - PUT /tags/:id
 - DELETE /tags/:id

-### Material Tags
+### Media Tags

-- POST /materials/:id/tags - Add tags to a material.
+- POST /media/:id/tags - Add tags to a media.
-- DELETE /materials/:id/tags/:tagId - Remove a tag from a material.
+- DELETE /media/:id/tags/:tagId - Remove a tag from a media.

 ### Comments

-- POST /materials/:id/comments - Add a comment to a material.
+- POST /media/:id/comments - Add a comment to a media.
-- GET /materials/:id/comments - Get all comments for a material.
+- GET /media/:id/comments - Get all comments for a media.
 - GET /comments/:id - Get a specific comment by ID.
 - PUT /comments/:id - Update a comment (admin).
 - DELETE /comments/:id - Delete a comment (author or admin).

 ### Likes

-- POST /materials/:id/likes - Like a material.
+- POST /media/:id/likes - Like a media.
 - POST /comments/:id/likes - Like a comment.
-- DELETE /materials/:id/likes - Remove a like from a material.
+- DELETE /media/:id/likes - Remove a like from a media.
 - DELETE /comments/:id/likes - Remove a like from a comment.

 ### Ratings

-- POST /materials/:id/ratings - Rate a material.
+- POST /media/:id/ratings - Rate a media.
-- GET /materials/:id/ratings - Get all ratings for a material (average rating and individual ratings).
+- GET /media/:id/ratings - Get all ratings for a media (average rating and individual ratings).

 ### Follows